zmahfuz0613/react-components-functional/readme.md

   <head>
   </head>
   <body>
-    {{body}}
+    {{{ body }}}
   </body>
 </html>
 ```

-Depending on the route we were on, the view files were rendered in place of the `{{body}}` placeholder and that was just fine.
+Depending on the route we were on, the view files were rendered in place of the
+`{{body}}` placeholder and that was just fine.
 But it's not the only way.

 ![Components Page](images/components-page.png)
 > [WanderOak - Fixed Templates vs. Components](https://wanderoak.co/fixed-templates-vs-components/)

-With components, we define them once (each React component should be defined in its own file), and we can reuse them as many times as we want, on different pages.
+With components, we define them once (each React component should be defined in
+its own file), and we can reuse them as many times as we want, on different
+pages.

 When we need to make updates, we only have to make those updates in one file.

 If you used partials in handlebars, the idea is similar.

 ### Examples!